badboy/red/README.md

 * `(.,.)g/RE/command` - Global regular expression search.
 * `'x` - Marking lines with a name.
 * `(.)r [file]` - Read contents of another file and insert into the buffer.
-* `(.,.)c` - Delete the addressed line, then accept input text to replace these lines.

 ## License